 안녕하세요. 토미입니다.

-Once you can use these indirect quotations, you will be able to deliver a message to a friend about what another friend has told you.
+Once you can use these indirect quotations, you can deliver a message to a friend about what another friend has told you.

-Also, you are almost reaching up to all the grammar you have to memorize to pass the TOPIK I.
+Also, you are almost reaching up to all the grammar you must memorize to pass the TOPIK I.

-So, let’s finish it completely, and be the super master of Korean.
+So, let’s finish it, and be the super master of Korean.

 그럼 시작할게요!